jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-01-The-Mind-I-Fell-For.md

 So yes, my wife’s mind fascinates me.
 It humbles me.
 It makes me laugh when I least expect it and think when I least want to.
-But more than anything—it makes me grateful.
+But more than anything, it makes me grateful.
 Because in her mind, I see a glimpse of God’s creativity and the divine reminder that we’re not meant to think alike, but to think *together.*

 …just a thought.

----

-**Reader Prompt:**
 What’s one thing about the way your spouse thinks that both challenges and inspires you?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTkyOTE3ODE2XX0=
+eyJoaXN0b3J5IjpbMjAyMTM1MTE0OF19
 -->